Belief Acquisition as Stochastic Filtering: A General Setting for Filtering

 There is a particle version of Algorithm~\ref{algo:ff}.
 The factored particle filter is given in Algorithm~\ref{algo:fpf}.
 A factored particle family is just a tuple of particle families.
 Besides an additional loop over the $p$ clusters, this algorithm parallels Algorithm~\ref{algo:spf} with the transition update in Line 3, the observation update in Line 4, and the resampling step in Line 10.
 Note that the transition update works by sampling from the `product' of the particle families of all clusters which approximates the actual distribution for the entire product space (given by the empirical belief $\breve{\mu}_n(h_n)$ at time $n$).

 Two special cases of Algorithm~\ref{algo:fpf} are of interest.
-First, if there is only a single cluster which contains all the nodes (\ie $p = 1$), then Algorithm~\ref{algo:fpf} is the same as the standard particle filter in Algorithm~\ref{algo:spf}.
+First, if there is only a single cluster which contains all the nodes (\ie $p = 1$), then Algorithm~\ref{algo:fpf} is the same as the standard particle filter in Algorithm~\ref{algo:spf} (for a product space).
 Second, if each cluster is a singleton (\ie $p = m$), then Algorithm~\ref{algo:fpf} is called the \emph{fully factored} particle filter.

-Algorithm~\ref{algo:fpf} is now compared with the block particle filter of \citeA{Rebeschini:2015}.
-For the block particle filter, transition and observation models are first defined at the node level.
-Then, for whatever partition is chosen, transition and observation models are defined at the cluster level by forming products of the node-level transition and observation models.
-Thus, for the block particle filter, transition and observation models have a particular factorizable form at the cluster level.
-For Algorithm~\ref{algo:fpf}, the partition is chosen first and then transition and observation models at the cluster level are defined without the restrictions of the block particle filter.
+Algorithm~\ref{algo:fpf} is now compared with the block particle filter in \cite{Rebeschini:2015}.
+For the block particle filter, transition and observation schemas are first defined at the node level.
+Then, for whatever partition is chosen, transition and observation schemas are defined at the cluster level by forming products of the node-level transition and observation schemas.
+Thus, for the block particle filter, transition and observation schemas have a particular factorizable form at the cluster level.
+For Algorithm~\ref{algo:fpf}, the partition is chosen first and then transition and observation schemas at the cluster level are defined without the restrictions of the block particle filter.
 Thus Algorithm~\ref{algo:fpf} is more general in this regard than the block particle filter; otherwise the two algorithms are the same.
 Furthermore, for the fully factored case when each cluster is a single node, the two algorithms are the same.
-Theorem 2.1 of \citeA{Rebeschini:2015} that gives an approximation error bound for the block particle filter also applies to Algorithm~\ref{algo:fpf} (at least restricted to the form of transition and observation models allowed for the block particle filter).
+Theorem 2.1 in \cite{Rebeschini:2015} that gives an approximation error bound for the block particle filter also applies to Algorithm~\ref{algo:fpf} (at least restricted to the form of transition and observation schemas that are allowed for the block particle filter).

 Algorithm~\ref{algo:fvf} is the factored variational filter.
 For this, $Q^{(l)}$ is a suitable subclass of approximating densities in $\mathcal{D}(\prod_{i \in C_l} Y_i)$, for $l = 1, \ldots, p$.
 Note that the variational update in Line 4 is likely to be simpler than the corresponding step in Algorithm~\ref{algo:svf} because here each $\prod_{i \in C_l} Y_i$ is likely to be a low-dimensional space; in fact, in the fully factored case, each $\prod_{i \in C_l} Y_i$ is one-dimensional.